snowdriftcoop/snowdrift/SETUP_DEBIAN.md

 To log into the site, use the built-in system with
 user: `admin` pass: `admin`

-Ctrl+C will stop the server.

 ## Workflow

-To work on the site from now on,
-Go to the snowdrift directory and run `yesod devel`.
+`yesod devel` can stay running in one terminal while work is done elsewhere.
-That can be left running and will automatically rebuild and rerun the site whenever it detects file changes.
+It will automatically rebuild and rerun the site whenever it detects changes.

-To quit yesod devel, hit ENTER a few times.

-In rare cases, you may need to touch certain files or run `cabal install -fdev` if yesod devel fails to recognize a change.
+In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.

+To stop yesod devel, press ENTER a few times.

 ## More resources